SatyendraBanjare/plt-formal-methods-resources/README.md

 - [coq](https://coq.inria.fr/): The most popular and widely used theorem prover.
 It supports a lot of features including ML-extraction, Project packaging (Project and Makefile creation).
 There are plenty of `how-to` material available that use coq for formalization.
 Anyone might find this very interesting [100 Theorems in Coq](https://github.com/coq/coq/wiki/Top100MathematicalTheoremsInCoq).
 - [lean](https://leanprover.github.io/): A fairly new Theorem Prover by **Microsoft Research**.
 Has a nice interactive tutorial, is easy to get started with.
+- [PRISM model checker](https://www.prismmodelchecker.org/) : It is model checker developed by University of Oxford.
 - [Nuprl](http://www.nuprl.org/) : Theorem Prover by **Cornell** under Proof Refinement Logic Project.
 - [Agda](https://github.com/agda/agda): A quite Mature Proof Assistant.
 Has features similar to Coq. easy to learn after some experience in coq.
 - [Isabelle](https://isabelle.in.tum.de/): It is an old theorem Prover.
 Has nice implementation of core logic but lacks other UX related features.